Azure/kubeflow-labs/2-kubernetes/README.md

 | AGENT_COUNT | The number of agents (virtual machines) that you want in your cluster.
 2 or 3 is recommended to play with hyper-parameter tuning and distributed TensorFlow |
 | LOCATION | Same location that was specified for the resource group creation. |

-The command should take a few minutes to complete (longer if you chose GPU VMs).
+The command should take a few minutes to complete.
 Once it is done, the output should be a JSON object indicating among other things the `provisioningState`:
 ```
 {
   [...]